diodechain/diode-docs/content/docs/FAQ/is-diode-a-permissioned-or-permissionless-blockchain.md

 ---
 _schema: default
-title: Is Diode a Permissioned or Permissionless Blockchain?
+title: Is Diode a permissioned or permissionless Blockchain?
-nav_title: Is Diode a Permissioned or Permissionless Blockchain?
+nav_title: Is Diode a permissioned or permissionless Blockchain?
 nav_section: FAQ
 weight: 20025
 draft: false